A beautiful Pennsylvania bed and breakfast inn in the Pocono Mountains. Book here for lowest rates! Verizon cell reception and Free wi-fi.

 Fly-fishing, hiking, horseback-riding, antiquing, golf, as well as, fine local restaurants, summer theater and the arts are here for your enjoyment.

 We provide immaculate, comfortable lodging in an authentic 1870 landmark, listed on the National Historic Register.
-There are 5 guestrooms and a 1-bedroom cottage, all with private bath, tv, a/c, wi-fi, and full breakfast included.
+There are 5 guestrooms and a 1-bedroom cottage, all with private bath, tv, a/c, and wi-fi.
 The common sitting room, both riverview guestrooms and the cottage have a cozy gas fireplace.

 The Delaware River